ItsDaveB/OgmiosDotnet/src/Ogmios.Example.Worker/docs/README.md

 1. **Chain Synchronization**: Processes blocks from blockchain slots and saves transaction data.
 2. **Mempool Monitoring**: Tracks live mempool transactions and metadata.
+3. **Transaction Evaluation**: Evaluates transactions with CBOR-encoded data to estimate execution budgets and validator information.
+4. **Transaction Submission**: Submits CBOR-encoded signed transactions to the Cardano blockchain and returns the transactionId.
-3. **Database Integration**: Persists transaction data in a PostgreSQL database.
+5. **Database Integration**: Persists transaction data in a PostgreSQL database.

 ---